Stefano Gualeni

 Background

-Game Design, Virtual Worlds Research, Existentialism, Game Studies, the Philosophy of Technology
+Game Design, Virtual Worlds Research, Existentialism, Game Studies, Science-Fiction, the Philosophy of Technology